 The bit assignment of the ALMA frame is preserved,

-3bit samples and 128 samples with 3bits in a frame.
+128 samples with 3bits in a frame.

 Information frame

 An information frame is appended to the end of each group.
-It contains the status of the frames in that group and the time when the first frame of the group is received.
+It contains a status of the frames in a group and the reception time of the first frame of a group.